millearthur/mbed-os-example-lorawan-fuota/README.md

 1. 1 byte, diff indication.
 If `0`, then this is not a delta update.
 If `1` it's a delta update.
 1. 3 bytes, size of current firmware (if delta update).
 If sending a delta update then this field indicates the size of the current (before patching) firmware.

+### New Update Format

+Using the new DDELTA patching methods, a new patch format is defined.
+The *`diff_info[0]`* byte can hold the value `2` that specifies that the update is using a new DDELTA format.
+The patch will then be handled by the correct algorithms.
+(See [lorawan-update-client](https://github.com/millearthur/mbed-lorawan-update-client))

 ## Building a small firmware image for testing

 It's useful to have a small, valid firmware image during testing (similar to `example-firmware/xdot-blinky.bin`) to quickly test the full update flow.
 To build one: